Top 10 OSHA Fines for Small Companies

-A common mind set for many small construction companies and independent contractors is that they do not see a need for a safety program, because they have so few employees.
-Luckily every year OSHA Posts it’s compilations of top citations and dollar amounts per inspection.
-I want you to take a look at the 2007 list and hopefully realize just how important safety is.
+A common mindset for many small construction companies and independent contractors is that they do not see a need for a safety program, since they have so few employees.
+Luckily, each year OSHA publishes it’s top citations with dollar amounts per inspection.
+We want you to take a look at the current list and hopefully realize just how important safety is.
 It’s not only important.
 It’s the law.
-If you need more information on any of the subjects listed below, let me know.
+If you need more information on any of the subjects listed below, or on learning how to avoid OSHA fines, let us know.

 #10 – Hazard Communications